 For kids that struggle with body awareness, position-in-space, and overall spatial understanding, spatial awareness toys are fun ways to develop a specific set of skills that impact function of every day tasks.
+Occupational therapy toys like these space-based play support development of these areas.
 Want to help kids become more aware of their body position, the space that they need to function, write, and perform tasks through play?
 Here we are talking spatial awareness toys!

 Let’s talk toys to support spatial awareness skills.

 In this post, we’ll cover a few different things:

 - Spatial Awareness Definition

 - Spatial awareness activities

 - An easy spatial awareness tool for handwriting

 Kids are often motivated by play as a means to support development of skills.
 When games and toys develop skills in which they struggle, it can be meaningful and engaging for the child.
 They may not even realize they are developing those skill areas through play.
 Before we get to the toy ideas, let’s go over spatial awareness in more detail.